 To date, the Ministry of Education continues to invest in the annual Summer Training Institute to complement other initiatives in place to sustain ongoing support to publicly funded school boards and authorities in the implementation of PPM 140.

-The Summer Training Institute consistently received overwhelmingly positive feedback from its participants.
-In 2009, participants rated the Summer Training Institute as follows:
+The Summer Training Institute consistently receives overwhelmingly positive feedback from its participants.
+In 2012, Summer Training garnered the following feedback from participants: